 How to Import Your WordPress Users from a CSV File

-This plugin has more than 20,000 active installs and is updated quite often, which is always a good thing.
-It also looks like most (if not all) support threads are replied and the docs may help you getting started as well.
+This WordPress plugin has more than 20,000 active installs and is updated quite often, which is always a good thing.
+It also looks like most (if not all) support threads are replied to, and the docs may help you get started as well.

-As far as we can see the plugin author is improving it often, and a good point is that this plugin is fully focused on the user importing process, as opposed to others that try to do a lot of other things (and may end up splitting resources between different sets of features that can be too confusing).
+As far as we can see, the plugin author is improving it often.
+A good point is that this plugin is entirely focused on the user importing process, as opposed to others that try to do a lot of other things (and may end up splitting resources between different sets of features that can be too confusing).

-If you want to give it a try you can download the Import Users from CSV with Meta plugin.
+If you want to try it, you can download the Import Users from CSV with the Meta plugin.

 WP Ultimate CSV Importer (CSV Import for WordPress)

-This is a more well-rounded plugin, that has not only the user import mechanic but also a lot more, including post, media, comments and custom fields import and export.
-This plugin also has out-of-the-box integration with Gravity Forms, WooCommerce, MarketPress and others.
+This is a more well-rounded plugin with not only the user import mechanic but also many more, including posts, media, comments, and custom fields import and export.
+This plugin also has out-of-the-box integration with Gravity Forms, WooCommerce, MarketPress, and others.

-With 10,000 active installs, this plugin is also a popular alternative to “Import Users from CSV with Meta”, but may be a bit confusing to use at first due to the big amount of different options and different features.
+With 10,000 active installs, this plugin is a popular alternative to “Import Users from CSV with Meta.”
+Still, it may not be very clear to use initially due to the many different options and features.

-We’ll use this plugin for demo purposes today as it has a better UI, in special during the import and mapping process, which may come in handy for users that are coming from other softwares (such as CRM, ERP, Mailing lists).
-Also, since this is a more complex plugin you will benefit more from us trying this one out, as there are more different options to explore.
+We’ll use this plugin for demo purposes today as it has a better UI, especially during the import and mapping process, which may come in handy for users from other software (such as CRM, ERP, and Mailing lists).
+Also, since this is a more complex plugin, you will benefit more from us trying this one out, as there are more options to explore.

-If you want to follow along and try it for yourself feel free to download the WP Ultimate CSV Importer plugin.
+If you want to follow along and try it, feel free to download the WP Ultimate CSV Importer plugin.

 How to install and use the “WP Ultimate CSV Importer” plugin

-Since this is a free plugin and is hosted at WordPress.org you have 3 options to install it.
-The first one is via WordPress Dashboard > Plugins > Add new and search for their name.
-The second option is downloading the zip file and uploading it again via WordPress Dashboard > Plugins > Add New > Upload.
-The third option is via FTP – just download the plugin file, extract it and upload it to wp-content/plugins folder.
+Since this is a free plugin hosted at WordPress.org, you have three installation options.
+The first is via WordPress Dashboard > Plugins > Add new and search for their name.
+The second option is to download the zip file and upload it again via WordPress Dashboard > Plugins > Add New > Upload.
+The third option is via FTP – download the plugin file, extract it, and upload it to the wp-content/plugins folder.

 Preparing your import data

-To prepare your WordPress export you can use any tool that allows you to export your WordPress users in a CSV file.
-If you are using Users Insights you can export all your user metadata, but you can also export just the users that you want to.
-For example, in this export you may remove the inactive users.
-Or you could only export users who bought the product X.
+To prepare your WordPress export, you can use any tool to export your WordPress users in a CSV file.
+If you are using Users Insights, you can export all your user metadata, but you can also export just the users you want.
+For example, in this export, you may remove the inactive users.
+Or you could only export users who bought product X.

-The only important thing to keep in mind is that your export needs to be in a CSV file, so the plugin can read it.
+The only important thing to remember is that your export needs to be in a CSV file so the plugin can read it.

 Running the plugin

-Before running the import, make sure to create a backup of your WordPress site, just in case something goes wrong with the import.
+Before running the import, create a backup of your WordPress site, just in case something goes wrong with the import.
 There are many great free backup tools available, such as UltradraftPlus and Backup WordPress.

-In order to start your Import Process you need to go to WordPress Dashboard > Ultimate CSV Importer Free > Import / Update.
-The free version only allows uploading files from your computer so just click the icon to upload a file.
+To start your Import Process, go to WordPress Dashboard > Ultimate CSV Importer Free > Import / Update.
+The free version only allows you to upload files from your computer, so click the icon to upload a file.

 Then make sure to select to import your records as users:

 Now you need to tell the plugin which columns are which fields.
-Make sure to select your fields (at least the ones you’ve got) using the dropdown so all your CSV columns are mapped.
+Select your fields (at least the ones you’ve got) using the dropdown so all your CSV columns are mapped.

-And finally, you can add custom fields on the fly, in case you have them in your CSV file but not in your WordPress install.
-In this way you can still save this data related to your user, and this can be used in other plugins, like Users Insights (for example if you want to keep your customer orders record, or WooCommerce data make sure to select all the custom fields correctly).
+Finally, you can add custom fields on the fly, in case you have them in your CSV file but not in your WordPress install.
+In this way, you can still save this data related to your user, and this can be used in other plugins, like Users Insights (for example, if you want to keep your customer orders record or WooCommerce data, make sure to select all the custom fields correctly).

-After that you can set the media handling.
-In case you have one of the custom fields as media files you can select here the import options.
-For most cases you can just turn it off and proceed.
+After that, you can set the media handling.
+If you have one of the custom fields as media files, you can select the import options here.
+For most patients, you can turn it off and proceed.